UK refuses to publish details of legal advice on divorce bill in no-deal Brexit

 Prime Minister Boris Johnson, who has vowed to take Britain out of the EU with or without a deal at the end of October, has said that in the event of a no-deal exit, Britain will no longer legally owe the 39 billion pounds.

-The EU has said it expects Britain to honor all the financial obligations made during its membership of the bloc even after a no-deal Brexit.
+The EU has said it expects Britain to honour all the financial obligations made during its membership of the bloc even after a no-deal Brexit.

 Asked by Reuters whether the government had received legal advice on how much of the 39 billion pound bill would be due if Britain leaves without a deal and, if so, what amount did it advise would still be due, the Treasury said it held information “within the scope” of the request.